 - 5.4.5 engage a third party to provide substitute goods or services and charge Supplier for the costs of obtaining the substitute goods or services from the third party.

 5.5 General Remedy.
 If Supplier breaches any representations or warranty herein, it shall take any and all actions, at its own expense, to ensure compliance with the representations and warranties.
 If a Good breaches its Product Warranty, Dot Hill shall have the right, in Dot Hill’s sole discretion and at Supplier’s expense, to take any and all actions reasonably necessary to mitigate damages to Dot Hill or its customers arising from such breach, including, but not limited to (i) modifying the Goods; (ii) requiring Supplier to fix the Goods; (iii) contracting with others to modify or fix the Goods and (iv) distributing to Dot Hill’s customers any such modification or replacement Goods.

-- 5.6.1. at a rate that exceeds two percent (2%) of units of Goods shipped to Dot Hill during any rolling three (3) month period or within any single date code population/production lot of Goods;
+5.6.1 A failure rate that exceeds 0.30% for units of similar Goods shipped to Dot Hill (or to a Dot Hill designated purchaser on Dot Hill’s behalf) during any rolling three-month period or single date code population/production lot of such Goods;

 5.7 Epidemic Failure Remedy.
 In the event of an Epidemic Failure, Dot Hill may cancel all open Orders for the effected Goods without additional cost, penalty or responsibility.